adnanwarsi/north-america-mosques/README.md

 ### The following sequence of scripts
 with installed packages - geopy, googlemaps, io, json, math, openpyxl, os, re, requests, sys, time, xlwt

+use the following to setup with packages dependencies

+**$pip install -r requirements.txt**

 #### 01_generate_search_coords.py
 Generate the radial search coordinates.
 The coordinates are placed across such that radial search circles will form a honeycomb lattice.
 The maximum distance across the coordinates is sqrt(3)*R, so that circles